salmandaher/VLNs_Team_GraviPower/README.md

 1. Reading encoder feedback for generator monitoring.
 2. Controlling the generator state (activated during fast charge mode, deactivated during other modes).
 3. Detecting cars passing over the pseudo-bump.
-4. Managing the servo motor to flatten or activate the bump based on the mode.
+4. Managing the bump-servo motor to flatten or activate the bump based on the mode.
 5. Reading the lighting sensor to support automatic mode switching.